 9. Gear Up the Garage

 The garage door probably isn’t the go-to improvement when you think about upping your curb appeal.
 However, replacing the often-neglected garage door can net you a nearly 98% return on investment, on average, according to Remodeling magazine’s 2019 Cost vs. Value report.
 For those who don’t have garages, consider taking on a project like renovating other extensions of your home such as a shed.

 Summer barbecues, evening wine tasting with the breeze in your hair and safe spaces for kids and family pets to roam are priceless.
 A patio comes at a price, but it’s not a frivolous expense by any means — consider this a mid-level investment for a return on personal happiness.

-Creating openness is one of the most crucial things you can do to elevate your space — especially if you have a small space that you want to feel bigger.
-Consult a structural engineer first, then get rid of those pass-through walls and think about creating new nooks and flex rooms to boost your home’s value by up to 6 percent.
+Creating openness is one of the most crucial things you can do to elevate your home — especially if you have a small space that you want to feel bigger.
+Consult a structural engineer first, then get rid of those pass-through walls, and think about creating new nooks and flex rooms.
+This can boost your home’s value by up to 6%, according to Consumer Reports.

-Average Cost: Surprisingly, labor costs for removing an interior wall — typically about a five-hour process — only clock in at about $80 to $200 on average.
+Average Cost: Surprisingly, labor costs for removing an interior wall — typically about a five-hour process — only clock in at about $92 to $197 on average, according to Homewyse.
 Account for up to $300 worth of debris disposal fees, though.

 12. Amp Up the Kitchen Appliances

 When approaching the kitchen remodel, never neglect appliances.
 The fridge and stove are what make the kitchen run — outdated versions of these can not only make the room feel old, but they can actually reduce the quality of your food, whether you’re storing or cooking it.
 Homebuyers are also looking for new appliances that they won’t have to replace in the next couple of years or months.
 If a full-scale kitchen remodel isn’t quite in the budget, just refreshing the appliances can add plenty of value and efficiency.